a740g/QB64-PE-Museum/PIXELplus-256/readme.txt

    the "Delay" or reducing the size of images will usually help alleviate any problems.

- ï¿½ Some internal operations may take a short time to complete, such as doing a large gradient fill.
+ þ Some internal operations may take a short time to complete, such as doing a large gradient fill.
 During this time, you may mistakenly think your computer has locked-up.
 In such cases, keep an eye on the Status Bar for messages telling